can mold exposure cause hair loss

 Do All Kinds of Mold Cause Hair Loss?

-Not all molds are out to sabotage your hairline.
+Not all molds are out to sabotage your hairline and cause hair loss.
 But if we’re talking about the most notorious offender, black mold is the prime suspect.
 Known scientifically as Stachybotrys chartarum, black mold is infamous for releasing mycotoxins – potent substances that can trigger a slew of health issues, including hair loss.

 While other mold types can spark allergies and minor irritation, black mold effects on hair are more intense.
 The aggressive mycotoxins produced can interfere with your body's natural processes, potentially leading to inflammation, scalp damage, and hormonal imbalances.